wthomson/FitHome-docs/ElectricityMonitor.md

 Let's use our [issues](https://github.com/BitKnitting/energy_monitor_firmware/issues) section to exchange questions, pass along information, assign tasks, etc.

 _PLEASE evolve the documentation if it can be improved.
 This will benefit us all!_
-# Collecting Aggregate Power Readings
+# Collecting Aggregate Power Readings - Overview
 The Electricity Monitor:
 - gathers power readings from our breaker box.
 - put the readings into the mongo db that comes with the Raspberry Pi OS.